thedatahub/Datahub-Factory/README.md

 Datahub::Factory is a command line conveyor belt which automates three tasks:

 - Data is fetched automatically from a local or remote data source.
-=item Data is converted to an exchange format.
+- Data is converted to an exchange format.
-=item The output is pushed to a data sink.
+- The output is pushed to a data sink.

-Datahub::Factory fetches data from several sources as specified by the \_Importer\_ settings, executes a \[Fix\](https://metacpan.org/pod/Catmandu::Fix) and sends it to a data sink, set by \_Exporter\_.
+Datahub::Factory fetches data from several sources as specified by the \_Importer\_ settings, executes a [Catmandu::Fix](https://metacpan.org/pod/Catmandu::Fix) and sends it to a data sink, set by \_Exporter\_.
 Several importer and exporter modules are supported.

 Datahub::Factory contains Log4perl support to monitor conveyor belt operations.